mariaSaif/kayak-Reactjs-with-selenium/README.md

-# Reactjs applicatiosn automation using Selenium with Java,Cucumber
+# Reactjs application automation using Selenium with Java,Cucumber
 This is a sample project to demonstrate how we can automate Reactjs applications with selenium + java + cucumber Layer Dependency
 Java